pmcgrenery/WxBrief/README.md

 -   As a user, I want to be able to play/stop the radar animation as well as move from frame to frame, so that I can examine the current situation more thoroughly.
 -   As a user, I want to know what areas are covered by radar so that I know the extents of the radar coverage.
 -   As a user, I want to know of any areas of significant weather outside the areas of radar coverage, so that I know what sectors of airspace to expect significant weather systems.
--   As a user, I want a visual presentation of all SIGMET's, so that I can consume the information in the SIGMET quickly and so that I don't have to plot the text readout on a map.
--   As a user, I want to be able to see the full text of the SIGMET so I can get the full details of the affected altitudes, severity, type of hazard and any forecast changes.
+-   As a user, I want to have all SIGMETs plotted and I want to be able to see the full text of the SIGMET so I can get the full details of the affected altitudes, severity, type of hazard and any forecast changes.
 -   As a user, I want to be able to change the map base layer, so that I can customise the map to my preferences.
 -   As a user, I want a colour coded legend so that I can tell what type of precipitation exists in the area I am focusing on.
 -   As a user, I want to be able to navigate across the map, so that I can see and zoom in on areas of interest.